Criminal Justice & Legal Degree Rankings

 Computer Forensics

-This major is often administered within an institution’s information technology or computer science program.
+This major is often administered in an institution’s information technology or computer science program.
 Students should choose programs accredited by a legitimate organization such as the Accreditation Board of Engineering and Technology.
 Students should expect heavy coursework in mathematics and computer science.

 Human Services (Substance abuse and behavioral counseling)